Now some fresh pickings from the Political Grapevine:

 Blanco to Blame?

-Newly released memos reveal that the bodies of Hurricane Katrina victims went uncollected for more than a week in New Orleans as federal officials waited for Louisiana Gov. Kathleen Blanco to decide what to do with them.
+Newly released memos reveal that the bodies of Hurricane Katrina victims went uncollected for more than a week in New Orleans as federal officials waited for Louisiana Gov. Kathleen Blanco (search) to decide what to do with them.

 A week after the storm hit, Army Col. John Jordan wrote federal officials that despite pressure from FEMA, Louisiana was in a state of "operations paralysis" on collecting the remains of those killed.